 Microsoft Power Apps is a low-code application development solution based on cloud technology that allows you to create tailor-made apps without having to start from scratch and without the need for any programming knowledge, thanks to a versatile and intuitive system very similar to a virtual construction set.

-It is one of the flagship products of Power Platform, the suite created by Microsoft to assist and simplify the development of internal business telematic processes that also includes Power Automate for the creation of automation systems and Power BI for data analysis and the creation of dynamic reports.
+It is one of the flagship products of Microsoft Power Platform, the suite created by Microsoft to assist and simplify the development of internal business telematic processes that also includes Power Automate for the creation of automation systems and Power BI for data analysis and the creation of dynamic reports.

 With Power Apps you can very quickly design the appearance and operation of the app, connect it to different types of data, such as Excel sheets or databases, and have it run on computers, tablet or telephones without any compatibility issues.